bejean/browse-content-by-my-solr-server/readme.txt

 Browse Content by My Solr Server plugin works with WordPress 3.0.0 and greater.

-= What version of Solr for WordPress plugin does Browse Content by My Solr Server plugin work with? =
+= What version of Solr does Advanced Search by My Solr Server plugin work with? =

-Browse Content by My Solr Server plugin works with Solr for WordPress 0.4.1 and greater.
+Advanced Search by My Solr Server plugin works with Solr 1.4.x and 3.x

+= How to manage Custom Post type, custom taxonomies and custom fields

+Advanced Search by My Solr Server plugin is tested with "Custom Post Type UI" plugin for Custom Post type and custom taxonomies management and with "Custom Field Template" plugin for custom fields management

 == Screenshots ==